raggleton/CMSSW-CI/README.md

 sudo docker run --privileged --name myCI -ti -v $PWD:/app mycmssw
 ```

+This will run `run.sh` automatically.
+If you don't want this to happen, append `/bin/bash` to the command to go into a terminal.

 - `--privileged` is required to mount CVMFS correctly.
-- `--name myCI` is to give it a name, so you can refer to it e.g. in `docker exec`.
+- `--name myCI` is to give it a name, so you can refer to it e.g. in `docker exec` or `docker rm`.
 - `-i` is for interactive mode, so you can see what it's doing.
 - `-t` is  to allocate a pseudo-tty.
 - `-v $PWD:/app` maps the current dir to `/app` in the image.